rishabhnambiar/discourse-release-notes-tracker/features.md

 - New jump to channel menu
 - Show tooltip for bootstrap mode
 - Basic support for threads.net onebox

+#### Image Grid
+- Enable image grid by default
+- Image grid in posts (experimental)

+# Minor
+#### 1. Do even more with TL4!
+- Setting which allows TL4 users to deleted posts
+- Allow TL4 users to see unlisted topics

+#### 2. Hashtag autocomplete system
+- Use new hashtag autocomplete system on all sites
+- Apply hashtag styles to autocomplete
+- Add CSS class generation for category colors and hashtags
+- Add rake task to mark old hashtag format for rebake

+### 3. Search Improvements
+- Allow searching for oldest topics
+- Fuzzy search in site settings and raise limit to 100 matches
+- Search_rank_sort_priorities modifier
+- Experimental API for custom full-page search types.
+- Roll out new search optimisations
+- Add `in:polls` filter to search
+- Add api scope for search endpoint
+- Rate limit anon searches per second
+- Hidden site setting to disable search prefix matching
+- Allow restricting duplication in search index
+- Prioritize_exact_search_title_match hidden setting
+- Use similarity in user search

+### 4. TBD

+### 5. TBD

 ### New Features (all)